telerik/blazor-docs/knowledge-base/grid-batch-edit.md

 ---
 title: Batch Editing in the Grid
-description: How to implement batch editing in the grid
+description: How to implement batch editing in the grid.
 type: how-to
 page_title: Grid Batch Edit
 slug: grid-kb-batch-edit